begavett/CoCA/CoCA_Manual.md

 ### Instructions

 *Suppose you have to look at a bank statement in a little while.
-Only when I say that the test is over, I want you to remind me that you have to look a bank statement.*
+When I say that the test is over, I want you to remind me that you have to look a bank statement.*

 ### Scoring